dune-community/dune-xt-common/CONTRIBUTING.md

 # Coding style

-Every project has its onw style, so here it is: we use clang-format to handle all whitespace related formatting and provide a corresponding `.clang-format` style specification file (see below for details).
+Every project has its own style, so here it is: we use clang-format to handle all formatting and provide a corresponding `.clang-format` style specification file (see below for details).
-This means that everything related to whitespace (brackets, comments, braces, macros, ...) is determined by clang-format, no flexibilty here (apart from one exception, see below).
+This means that everything related to whitespace, brackets, comments, braces, macros, etc. is determined by clang-format, no flexibilty here (apart from one exception, see below).
-_I repeat: no flexibility at all regarding whitespace._
+_I repeat: no flexibility at all regarding these._
 Apart from that we have some simple rules that you are asked to follow and any contributions in violation may be rejected.
 In particular, these are: